Sayantani-Bhattacharya/Distributed-Communication-Framework/README.md

 1. C++
 2. ROS2 humble
 3. Ubuntu 22 [Docker env] / Jetson Orin Nano
-4. Zenoh libraries and ros2-bridge.
+4. Zenoh libraries and ros2-bridge(rmw).
 5. Serialization Library: Protocol buffer/ msgpack
 6. Point cloud library
+7. Nav2 packages

 ## Final Goal
 The ultimate goal of the project would be to develop an open source framework, that can be used by anyone working with multi agent systems (swarm, fleet, IOT).